preciofishbone/OmniaDocs/document-management/author/related-documents/index.rst

 .. image:: relate-documents-search.png

-"More" info can be used to see a document’s properties.
+The i-icon can be used to see a document’s properties.

 Click the plus to create a relation to a document.
-Click the triangle at the bottom by 1-10, to go to the next search page.

 Any number of documents in the search result can be related to, and a new search can be conducted to relate to even more documents, if needed.
 The related document(s) are shown at the top, for example: